sammyd/iOS8-day-by-day-book/manuscript/05-tableview-cell-height.md

 free - just a matter of not specifying cell heights.
 It's definitely worth the time to go and ensure that your existing tableviews support this behavior.

-As with all articles in this series, the sample project is available on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+As with all articles in this series, the sample project is available to download or clone from the Shinobi github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).